weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 mandatory `--import-config` option.
-How you construct the import configuration file is up to you; however, the recommended method is to copy one of the example import configuration files located in the `util/import` directory as applicable, modify the configuration options in the newly copied file to suit the import to be performed and then use this file as the import configuration file.
+How you construct the import configuration file is up to you; however, the recommended method is to copy one of the example import configuration files located in the `util/import` directory, modify the configuration options in the newly copied file to suit the import to be performed and then use this file as the import configuration file.

 Following is the definitive guide to the options available in the import configuration file.
-Default values are provided for a number of options, meaning that if they are not listed in the import configuration file at all `weectl import` will pick sensible values.
-When the documentation below gives a default value this is the value that will be used if the option is omitted.
+Where a default value is shown this is the value that will be used if the option is omitted from the import configuration file.

 ### `source`{#import_config_source}